st-tech/zozo-shift15m/DATASHEET.md

 This will be posted on the dataset webpage.

 ##### ```How can the owner/curator/manager of the dataset be contacted (e.g., email address)?```
+All questions and comments can be sent to GitHub Issues on [SHIFT28M repository](https://github.com/st-tech/zr-shift28m).

 ##### ```Is there an erratum?
 If so, please provide a link or other access point.```